Articles , Glossary

 Button

-In UI, a button is an interactive element which enables a user to send a particular command to the system.
+In UI, a button is an interactive element that enables a user to send a particular command to the system.
 Basically, with this control user directly communicates to the website or application and forward the necessary commands to achieve a particular goal: turn on the player, send an email, buy a product, download some data, add items to the cart and plenty of other possible interactions.
 Buttons are extremely popular as elements of user-friendly interfaces because they successfully imitate interactions with physical buttons so their functionality is clear even for users with a low level of tech literacy.

 racing mobile game design

-Button design in a mobile game Real Racing
+Button design in a mobile game, Real Racing

 There are several frequently-used types of buttons with additional functionality.